 The Company accounts for licensing rights and services separately if they are distinct.
-Revenue for distinct IP rights is recognized at a point in time based on the nature of the promise to grant the license (functional IP), which amounted to \$2,750 for the year ended March 31, 2020.
+Service revenue is recorded over time as the service is being performed and the Company has a present right to payment.
+Other revenue, which primarily relates to revenue for distinct IP rights is recognized at a point in time based on the nature of the promise to grant the license (functional IP).